FlamesW/CommandManager/README.md

 # Example Usage:

+- This operates like a server, You can execute stuff on others client and etc.

 ```lua
 if not shared.__API_Connected then -- // You dont have to but ok.
     local CommandManager = loadstring(game:HttpGet("https://raw.githubusercontent.com/FlamesW/CommandManager/refs/heads/home/Module.luau"))();